 Llanthony Secunda Priory’s grounds are open all year round.

-From September 2018, our open days will be on the first Sunday of the month, 11 – 3pm.
-The buildings and grounds will be open and volunteers on hand to help you enjoy your visit.
-A guided tour of the site will take place at 2pm.
+Llanthony Secunda Priory is fully open to the public on the first Sunday of each month, from 11am – 3pm.
+Volunteers are on hand to help you enjoy your visit.
+A guided tour of the site takes places at 11.30am.

 Our knowledgeable volunteer guides bring to life 900 years of history.
-Join a tour at 2pm on our open days, and discover more about the canons who fled Llanthony Prima, and how they established a rich and powerful religious community in Gloucester.
+Join a tour at 11.30am on our open days, and discover more about the canons who fled Llanthony Prima, and how they established a rich and powerful religious community in Gloucester.
+Tickets for tours are charged at £5 per person.
+We accept both cash and card payment.

 2019 Spring Open Days